isaacnovaes/notes/mongoDB.md

 Hu`mongo`us database

-In a db, you have collections, which store schemaless (some data might be incomplete, documents can have different structure) documents in BSON format
+In a db, you have collections, which can store schemaless (some data might be incomplete, documents can have different structure) documents or documents with a schema (validator) in BSON format

-You are responsible for the schemaless mess
+You are responsible for organizing the schemaless documents

 It's very efficient for apps that have a huge IO workload